Skip to content

 }

 No try/catch in the handler.
-The global handler maps CustomException with Conflict to a 409 ProblemDetails; the NotFoundException becomes a 404.
+The global handler maps the Conflict CustomException to a 409 ProblemDetails; the NotFoundException becomes a 404.
 The endpoint’s caller sees a structured response and the kit’s React client renders the right toast / inline error.

 Validation errors

 FluentValidation runs via the ValidationBehavior Mediator pipeline before the handler.
-A failing validator throws ValidationException; the global handler converts it into a 400 with per-field errors:
+A failing validator makes the behavior throw ValidationException; the global handler converts it into a 400 with per-field errors:

 public sealed class CreateProductCommandValidator : AbstractValidator<CreateProductCommand>